Belmont (WA)

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Belmont had a median income among taxpayers of $57,346 and an average income of $70,314.
-These figures are higher than the national averages of $60,748 and $80,248 respectively for Greater Perth.
-Based on Wage Price Index growth of 9.62% since financial year ended June 2023, estimated median income as of September 2025 is approximately $62,863, and average income is around $77,078.
-According to the 2021 Census, personal income in Belmont ranks at the 61st percentile with a weekly income of $865, while household income sits at the 38th percentile.
-Income distribution shows that 31.7% of the population (2,559 individuals) fall within the $1,500 - $2,999 income range, similar to regional levels where 32.0% occupy this range.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Belmont had a median income among taxpayers of $57,346 and an average income of $70,314.
+These figures are higher than the national averages of $60,748 and $80,248 respectively across Greater Perth.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimated current incomes as of September 2025 would be approximately $62,863 (median) and $77,078 (average).
+According to the 2021 Census, personal income in Belmont ranks at the 61st percentile ($865 weekly), while household income sits at the 38th percentile.
+Distribution data shows that 31.7% of the population, equating to 2,560 individuals, fall within the $1,500 - 2,999 income range, which is similar to regional levels where 32.0% occupy this range.
 Housing affordability pressures are severe in Belmont, with only 81.5% of income remaining after housing costs, ranking at the 37th percentile.
-The suburb's SEIFA income ranking places it in the 4th decile.
+The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income